rg-3/screenshot.js/README.md

 Dependencies used to develop the extension:

   * [Saas](https://www.sass-lang.com)
-    Saas extends CSS with features that making writing CSS easier.
+    Saas extends CSS with features that make writing CSS easier.

 ## <a id='thanks'>Thanks</a>